bThink-BGU/Papers-2022-BP-PN/README.md

-# Papers-2022-BP-PN
+# What Petri Net Obliges Us to Say
+Code appendix for the paper https://arxiv.org/abs/2205.00221

+## Academic Citation
+To cite our paper:
-Code appendix for the paper "What Petri Net Obliges Us to Say"
+Elyasaf, A., Yaacov, T., & Weiss, G. (2022).
+What Petri Net Obliges Us to Say. arXiv preprint arXiv:2205.00221.